LSR 2-1 Dyna/FXR

 Ceramic Black with two ceramic black heat shields.
 00-1225 Turn Out 45 degree rotation.

 New Dynas, i.e. 2006 up, have relocated oil fillers so the "C" Style is different for these years.
 We slip both front and rear pipes so they will never crack.
 Never is a long, long, time but since we started this more than 10 years ago with FL series we have never had a pipe crack.
-00-1317 1 3/4" Style C Slash Cut in SS Titanium.
+00-1317 1 3/4" Style C Slash Cut.
 Transmission mounted.

 LSR 2-1's Down Under